 The United States Supreme Court defines sexual harassment as unwelcome words or conduct sufficiently “pervasive or severe” to alter the conditions of employment and create a hostile work environment.
 A fine line exists between what constitutes sexual harassment and innocent interaction between the sexes.
 An isolated request for a date or phone number is not harassment, even if at work, and, in some instances, vulgar comments may not be either.
 Stalking and unwanted touching almost always are.
 There is, of course, a broad gray area.
 Each case needs to be evaluated carefully to determine whether grounds for suit exist.

-If the harassment you experienced is of a sexual nature — that is, suggestive language meant to embarrass you or to goad you into sexual behavior — or if your refusal of sexual advances has led to undesired consequences, you may have reason to respond with legal action with the help of an experienced Philadelphia employment attorney.
+If the harassment you experienced is of a sexual nature — that is, suggestive language meant to embarrass you or to goad you into sexual behavior — or if your refusal of sexual advances has led to undesired consequences, you may have reason to respond with legal action with the help of an experienced California employment attorney.
 Sexual harassment may include:

 Employers are not automatically responsible for the conduct of every employee in the workplace.
 But employers are automatically liable for sexual harassment by supervisors and harassment by any employee, if the employer knows about it and does not take reasonable steps to prevent it and working conditions are affected by the harassment.

 A workplace becomes a hostile environment when the behaviors of one or more co-workers create discomfort for one or more other workers.
 In legal terms, a hostile work environment is characterized by unwelcome conduct in the form of discriminatory harassment toward one or more employees.
 Harassment means disturbing someone persistently, bothering someone continually or pestering them.